klyall/ad-authenticator/README.md

     ADUser adUser = authenticator.retrieveLoggedInUser();

+By default, the user is retrieved from Active Directory using <code>(|(sAMAccountName=%1$s)(userPrincipalName=%2$s))</code> as the filter  where <code>%1$s</code> is the supplied username and <code>%2$s</code> is the username@domainName.
+This can be overridden by calling <code>setSearchFilter(String searchFilter)</code>.

+Searching Active Directory for a user can be made faster by adding additional objects to the search name.

+By default the search name is the domain name e.g. 'DC=company,DC=com'.
+Additional objects can be added to make the search name to make it more specific e.g. 'OU=User Accounts,DC=company,DC=com' and hence narrows the search.
+This can be achieved by calling <code>addSearchObject(String searchObject)</code>.

 Testing
 =======
 A suite of unit tests has been used written to test the easily mocked parts of the library.
 This can be tested by running: